Skip to main content

 The savings plan

-For a family saving for the full 21-day Europe trip at the ~AU$34,400 template cost over 18 months, the weekly savings target lands around AU$440/week.
-For the leaner version at ~AU$27,000 over the same period, it drops to AU$345/week.
+For a family saving for the full 21-day Europe trip at the ~AU$24,879 template cost over 18 months, the weekly savings target lands around AU$319/week.
+For the budget-conscious version at ~AU$23,000 with apartments and self-catering, it drops to around AU$295/week.

-Load the Europe template in SaveToRoam, set your departure date, and you get a fully phased savings plan — flights first (the biggest and earliest-due line), accommodation second, activities third — with a weekly target that auto-updates as you customise the trip.
+Load the Europe template in SaveToRoam, set your departure date, and you get a single weekly savings target that auto-updates as you customise the trip — every change to the itinerary recalculates how much you need to set aside each week.
 Swap apartments for hotels, drop a night in one city, add one in another, and the target recalculates on the spot.

 Click the button below to load the full 21-night itinerary with London, Paris, Rome, and Barcelona stops, per-city tips, and the savings plan already wired up.